HugoLePicard/tutorial-triton-inference-server/README.md

 scripts/run_bls_pipeline.py
 ```

-This script sends a request to the pipeline_text_to_image model deployed on Triton, passing high-level inputs like prompt, num_inference_steps, and guidance_scale.
-Triton takes care of everything else — encoding the prompt, looping through the UNet, and decoding the final image.
+This script sends a request to `pipeline_text_to_image` with high-level inputs like `prompt`, `num_inference_steps`, and `guidance_scale`.
+Triton takes care of the rest:

+- Encodes the prompt
+- Runs the UNet loop internally
+- Decodes the final image

-This marks the transition from a client-driven pipeline to a fully self-contained server-side inference system.
+This marks the transition from a **client-driven pipeline** to a **fully self-contained server-side inference system**.

 # Benchmarking the Three Pipelines